-Data for the amount of nitrogen that is removed in the biological step in the actual waste water plants is obtained from Statistics Norway's waste water statistics.
-An overview of which plants that removes nitrogen is given by the Climate and Pollution Agency.
+Data on the amount of nitrogen that is removed in the biological step in the actual waste water plants is obtained from Statistics Norway's waste water statistics.
+An overview of plants that remove nitrogen is given by the Climate and Pollution Agency.

-Data for the number of people in Norway connected to waste water treatment plants are obtained from the waste water statistics.
-We know the number of inhabitants connected to large treatment plants (>50 pe) for the years after 1990, and the number of inhabitants connected to small treatment plants (<50 pe) for the years 2002 to 2008.
-We have also received the percentage connected for 1990, which were 75 per cent.
+Data on the number of people in Norway connected to waste water treatment plants are obtained from Statistics Norway's waste water statistics.
+We know the number of inhabitants connected to large treatment plants (>50 pe) for the years after 1990, and the number of inhabitants connected to small treatment plants (<50 pe) for the years after 2002 We have also received the percentage connected for 1990, which were 75 per cent.
 For the years between 1990 and 2002 the percentage connected has been interpolated.
 The number of people connected to different treatment systems each year is calculated by the average of the number of people connected at the beginning of the year and the end of the same year.